shivajiva101/authx/README.md

 #### authx.display_max

-Changes the maximum number of player records displayed when using the /ban_record command.
+Integer used for the maximum number of player records displayed when using the /ban_record command.

 	authx.display_max = 12